-We’ve heard this advice before, but you can’t be prepared to act in an emergency if you don’t have a plan and everybody knows what that plan is.
-Panic and fear can spread as quickly as a fire, so map out an escape route and a meeting place outdoors, and involve even the youngest family members so that everyone can work as a unit to make a safe escape.
-If you live in a condo or apartment building, make sure you read the signs posted on your floor advising you of the locations of stairways and other exits, as well as alarm pull stations and fire extinguishers.
+We’ve heard this advice before.
+You can’t be prepared to act in an emergency if you don’t have a plan and everybody knows what that plan is.
+Panic and fear can spread as quickly as a fire.
+So, map out an escape route and a meeting place outdoors.
+Also, involve even the youngest family members so that everyone can work as a unit to make a safe escape.
+If you live in a condo or apartment building, make sure you read the signs posted on your floor.
+Advising you of the locations of stairways and other exits, as well as alarm pull stations and fire extinguishers.

 Plan your escape around your abilities.